subutux/json-rpc2php/README.md

 * uses the jQuery library

+Authentication is is used when you define a username and password variable in the Options

 Features PHP Client
 -------------------------
 * Simple usage: Directly call object function from client class

+Authentication is used when you pass an array containing "username" => "" and "password" => "" to the class init as the last parameter

 Features Python Client *NEW*
 ----------------------------
 * Simple usage: Directly call object function from client class (the same as the PHP client)

+Authentication is is used when you define a username and password variable in the Options

 Example server
 --------------